-***Looking for a gift to blow your new dog’s mind (and reward them for peeing outside instead of on your pillow)?
+Want the most fun way to reward your dog after training?
 Spoil them with a BarkBox!
 Every month BarkBox delivers 2 original toys, designed in-house, 2 full bags of all-natural treats, and a chew.
-Our treats are made in the USA and Canada, and our recipes never contain any wheat, soy, or corn.
-Because we want #BarkBoxDay to be incredible for pups AND their parents, every box is wrapped in a fun surprise theme that changes monthly.
 Sign up here and receive a free extra toy every month. <– This deal is worth up to $120 in value if you sign up for a 12-month subscription! 🙂

 Hi!
 Dina here with some advice on getting your new canine companion potty trained.
 After 15 years as a veterinary technician, I can pretty much say I’ve seen and heard it all when it comes to this joyous phase in your dog’s life.
 I hope I can help ease you through this troublesome task so you can get down to enjoying your new addition!

 Opening your heart and home to a furry new family member is a big decision.
 It’s also one of the most rewarding choices you will ever make.
 Whether you’ve chosen a pudgy puppy or an adult dog, both of your lives will be forever changed for the better.
 Acclimating your new best friend to your lifestyle will surely have bumps, but with the following steps, potty training doesn’t have to be one of them.

 - Time it for when your dog needs to go naturally.

 - Put them on a schedule.

 - Crate them at night and when you’re not home to prevent accidents.

 - Create an indoor emergency plan.